 Obtaining an Application

 Because benefits for some programs are prorated from the date that you apply, we encourage you to file an application the same day that you contact the agency, either by mail or in person, as soon as possible.
-If you are found eligible, the amount of time to process your application and the amount of benefits you receive will depend on the date your signed application is received in our agency.
+Each program has specific time frames regarding the processing of the application.

 Filing an Application & Interviews

 You may file an application at any time.
 Henrico County Department of Social Services now operates on an appointment system.
 If you leave an application and an interview is required, an appointment will be sent to you for a phone interview.

 Medicaid does not require an interview.
 However, the other major benefit programs: Food Stamps, TANF (Temporary Assistance to Needy Families), General Relief, and the Auxiliary Grant program require an interview before eligibility can be determined.
 If you miss your scheduled interview; it is your responsibility to call and reschedule another appointment.

 “In accordance with federal law and U.S. Department of Agriculture policy, this institution is prohibited from discrimination on the basis of race, color, national origin, sex, age, religion, political beliefs, or disability.”

 During the interview, your application will be reviewed with an eligibility worker and you will be advised of what verifications are needed to evaluate your application and determine whether you are eligible for assistance.

 Federal, State, and local policy regulations require that certain verifications be provided before your application can be processed.
 Your eligibility worker will advise you during your interview or by mail as to what specific information is needed regarding your case.
 Some examples of the most commonly requested verifications are:

 - Social Security numbers for all household members